Circadian Rhythm Disorders (CRD)

 What causes circadian rhythm disorders?

 Circadian rhythm disorders may be due to related health concerns such as insomnia or sleep apnea, or it may be due to conscious decisions made by the individual.
-For example, an individual may take late shifts at work, or stay up playing video games or watching television.
+For example, staying up playing video games or watching television.
 Jet lag is another cause of circadian rhythm disorders.

 What are the symptoms of circadian rhythm disorders?